cozy/cozy-stack/docs/files.md

 - 409 Conflict, when a file with the same name already exists
 - 412 Precondition Failed, when the md5sum is `Content-MD5` is not equal to
   the md5sum computed by the server
+- 413 Payload Too Large, when there is not enough available space on the cozy to upload the file
 - 422 Unprocessable Entity, when the sent data is invalid (for example, the parent doesn't exist, `Type` or `Name` parameter is missing or invalid, etc.)